Archaeology

 Course overview

-As we become more attuned to how the past is able to help shape our future, archaeologists are increasingly playing key roles in policy development and decision-making.
-Graduates enter the archaeological profession and work in museums, heritage organisations, commercial archaeology and local authorities.
-Others find careers within applied science, for example environmental management, geomatics and remote sensing.
+As we become more attuned to how the past is able to help shape our future, archaeologists are increasingly playing key roles in policy development and decision making.
+Graduates go on to enter the archaeological profession and work in museums, heritage organisations, commercial archaeology and local authorities.
+Other graduates find careers within applied science, for example in environmental management, geomatics and remote sensing.

 What you need to know